 Advantages of Unit testing

 - Easy to implement (compared to UI testing)

-- Can be implemented from the very start of the project.
+- You can implement it from the very start of the project.
 Even before the software is implemented (see Test-Driven Development “TDD”)

 - Ensures quality of code

 - Facilitates proper software architecture and component APIs

 Integration testing is a type of software testing in which individual units are combined and tested as a group.
 This type of testing mainly focuses on exposing bugs when units interact with each other during integration.
 Test drivers and test stubs are used to assist in Integration Testing.

 Advantages of integration testing